Antolius/deployments-and-disasters/design.md

 ## The incident

 Incident is the main inciting event of the game.
 It can start either with players receiving an automated alert or a customer complaint.
-For each incident DM should prepare:
+For each incident disaster master should prepare:

 * A series of failure conditions that lead to the incident.
 Removing those is the ultimate goal for the players.
 * A series of observable side effects.
 This includes things like logs, metrics, alerts, thread / heap dumps, DB states, etc. Players will combine these observations with their knowledge of the system (see  Player roles section) in order to detect the failure conditions.